-Heavy vehicle inspections required on change of ownership from 2017
+Heavy vehicle inspections – Change of ownership

-This includes vehicles in the NHVR Maintenance Accreditation Scheme but excludes buses and special purpose vehicles such as tractors, agricultural and road making equipment.
+This includes vehicles in the National Heavy Vehicle Regulator Maintenance Accreditation Scheme, but excludes buses, which already undertake an annual inspection, and special purpose vehicles such as tractors, agricultural and road making equipment.

 From 1 July 2020, change of ownership inspection services are provided at DPTI’s metropolitan and regional locations.